It’s 2025 and in today’s digital world, data security is key. However, it’s a topic that doesn’t get the attention it needs.

 Data Loss Prevention:

-This should include DLP features that help businesses prevent data loss by monitoring the movement of sensitive information and preventing it from being transferred outside of the company’s servers/network.
 This includes tracking all access to sensitive information, monitoring file transfers, and using encryption to protect sensitive information.

 Ransomware Protection:

-Ransomware is a malicious type of software that encrypts sensitive information and demands payment in exchange for the decryption key.
+Ransomware is a malicious type of software that encrypts sensitive information and also demands payment in exchange for the decryption key.

 This should include the latest technology to protect against Ransomware.